signalogic/SigSRF_SDK/mediaTest_readme.md

 Note also that both commands apply the ANALYTICS_MODE flag in their -dN entry to enable analytics mode and avoid wall clock references.

+<b><span style="color:blue"><i><b>Note - for any operation involving RTP packet decode, md5sum values are system-dependent due to use of media codecs.
+Differences in CPU type, gcc/g++ tools and GLIBC versions, host vs. container, and more, all make a difference.
+In the above command line examples you will almost definitely see different md5sum values on your system.<b></i></span>

 <a name="BulkProcessingModeConsidersations"><a/>
 ### Bulk Processing Mode Considerations